Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4]

 The first, fifth and seventh image might be difficult to classify because the traffic sign is small compared with the whole image.
 The second and eighth are quite similar, which might different to identify.
-The sixth and ninth images are clear, and there is no any object in the image, they might be easy to classify.
+The sixth and ninth images are clear, and there is no any object in the image, they might be easy to classify.In third, fourth and tenth there is other object, it is difficult to say, if it is easy to classify correctly.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.

 Here are the results of the prediction: